hunain-parekh/task-frontend/README.md

 ### For Users
 1. Visit `http://localhost:3000`
-2. Click "Continue as Guest (Submit Salary)" or go to `/public`
-3. Fill in your salary details:
+2. Fill in your salary details:
    - Full Name
    - Email (must be unique)
    - Salary in local currency
    - Currency code
-4. Submit the form
+3. Submit the form

 ### For Administrators
 1. Visit `http://localhost:3000`
+1. Click on Login Button
 2. Sign in with demo credentials:
    - **Email**: admin@example.com
    - **Password**: admin123